Table of Contents

 Conclusion

 You never know what kind of questions you will be asked.
-However, the above list can help you prepare with the sample questions and answers along with the tips.
+However, the above list can help you prepare with the interview questions and answers along with the tips.
 And as part of the preparation, you can at least get an idea about how the questions are asked.
 Along with the tactics to handle the questions by connecting with the company norms, goals, and values.

 Recommended Reads